LNickelsburg/clusterify/README.md

 K-means clustering and based on user tag (see "clusterify")

 ## **Future Modifications**
-I have not yet implemented a user interface for the data retrieval step.
+- I have not yet implemented a user interface for the data retrieval step.
 Eventually, it will all be able to happen with just a few clicks; for now, please follow the instructions in the "takeify" section below to retrieve your data.
+- I intend to modify my dimensionality reduction process such that each component is influenced by no more than 3 features, and no two components are influenced by the same feature.
+My goal is to be able to visualize this data in three dimensions, with each axis conveying clear and interpretable information.

 ## **Instructions**
 ### **takeify**